CiaranOMara/Contributing/CONTRIBUTING.md

 of using and contributing to BioJulia, and a positive interaction and involvement with the community.
 Any BioJulia member fulfilling this, may offer to take on this [responsibility](#biojulia-administrators).

+### Financial contributions

+We welcome financial contributions in full transparency on our open collective.
+Anyone can file an expense.
+If the expense makes sense for the development of the community, it will be "merged" in the ledger of our open collective by the core contributors and the person who filed the expense will be reimbursed.

+Backers and Sponsored are features on BioJulia web-pages and package repositories as a thank you for supporting the project.

 ## Styleguides